RohittCodes/project-ion/README.md

 ## Backend and ExplainThatStuff

 To have a look at the backend code of Project-Ion, you can head over to the [Project-Ion Backend](https://github.com/UdaykiranRegimudi/Backend-) repository (Private initially, as it is in development stage).
-It is maintained by [Me](https://github.com/RohittCodes), [@Uday Regimudi](https://www.github.com/username), and the team.
+It is maintained by [Me](https://github.com/RohittCodes), [@Uday Regimudi](https://www.github.com/UdaykiranRegimudi), [@Dheeraj Nandiraju](https://github.com/dheerajnandiraju), [@Varshith Krishna](https://github.com/VarshithKrishna14) and the team.

 [ExplainThatStuff](https://github.com/RohittCodes/ExplainThatStuff) is an AI integrated code explanation tool powered by GeminiAI.